AnanthaRajuC/Reserved-Key-Words-list-of-various-programming-languages/C Reserved Words.md

 The set of reserved words below is used to build up the basic instructions of C; you can not use them in programs you write.

+- A
   - auto
+- B
   - break
+- C
   - case
   - char
   - continue
+- D
   - default
   - do
   - double
+- E
   - else
   - entry
   - extern
+- F
   - float
   - for
+- G
   - goto
+- I
   - if
   - int
+- L
   - long
+- R
   - register
   - return
+- S
   - short
   - sizeof
   - static
   - struct
   - switch
+- T
   - typedef
+- U
   - union
   - unsigned
+- W
   - while

 # In modern implementations: